Phigz/pzbot/README.md

-# PZBot: AI Survivor Bridge
+# PZBot: An Bot for Project Zomboid
 **PZBot** is an experimental framework connecting Project Zomboid to external AI agents.
 It serves as a bidirectional bridge, allowing Python-based AI models to perceive the game state and control a character in real-time.

 The project is designed to enable the development of autonomous agents capable of navigating, surviving, and thriving in the zombie apocalypse using modern AI techniques.